 Note: The Gap Tool is supplied so that proper gap on the HTC can be set through the hub flange.
 In the event that the gap tool is unavailable, the actual gap can be measured with gage pins or a caliper.
 Measure the Gap for the "First Grip Position" in step 3.4.7 above.
-Add 0.155 inches to that measurement to calculate the Total Required Gap.
+Add 0.155 inches to that measurement to calculate the Total Required Gap for the compressor-end, or 0.118 inches to the measurement to calculate the Total Required Gap for the drive-end.
 Apply hydraulic pressure while monitoring the gap until the measurement is equal to the Total Required Gap.